 Ovulating doesn’t mean you can get pregnant

-During the last 8 or 10 years of menstruating, a woman cannot have healthy children.
+During the last years of menstruating, a woman cannot have healthy children.
 The physiological system which separates the chromosomes in the oocytes ages, and becomes ineffective.
 Thus, as time passes, the oocytes present alterations which prevent fertilization to take place, or which may lead to miscarriages.

 This aging process is caused by the passing of time.
 Some believe that during pregnancy, or while taking contraception, oocytes are preserved, but this is not true.
 It is like thinking that while we sleep we do not age.